Wiring Harness Restoration Frequently Asked Questions

 Yes and we can make any upgrades, remove unneeded components, modify it in any way you need, and make it look factory.

 I bought a used harness for my vehicle but it does not fit or is not working, can you help?

-Wiring harnesses are not like any other part on a vehicle, it is very common for a harness to be one year only in production.
+Wiring harnesses are not like any other part of a vehicle, it is very common for a harness to be one year only in production.
 This is because of changing technology or emissions regulations.
 The harness is one of the most expensive parts and one place that the manufacturer tries to save money.
-The customer is constantly the research and development department.
-This is the reason why they only support harness for 7 to 10 years, it would take up a lot of shelf space to support them.
+The customer is constantly in the research and development department.
+This is the reason why they only support harnesses for 7 to 10 years.
+It would take up a lot of shelf space to support them.
 Even though a body style, engine, transmission, and accessories did not change for, say five years, there may have been 4 different harnesses.
 We can take the harness you have and make the necessary changes so that it will work with your vehicle.
 However, the best way to do this is to use parts from your harness and the used harness that you have found.

 Can you find a harness to build for my vehicle?

 Usually yes, the problem is this, harnesses tend to oxidize faster when not in use.
 Also when someone needs that one connector for a vehicle that they have, they cut it from a harness when they are browsing the wrecking yard.
 And finally, rodents love to eat the insulation on a soy-based harness, so your harness is likely to be in better condition than the one we find.
 There is the problem of finding an exact match, we recommend this, we find a core, build it, and have you send in your harness so we can double-check that it is an exact match.

 My harness is missing insulation or it is brittle and flakes off, why?